0xairdropfarmer/krisssite/content/posts/2020-01-09-Getting-start-with-React-native-maps.md

 That's it, you made it! 👍

-### Example 1
+### Using React Native Maps Package

-just start with basic example with full screen maps by set device width and height
+Here, we are going to start with basic example to display the map in full screen.
+For that, we need to import MapView component from the react-native-maps package.
+In order to set the MapView component to the full width and height of the device, we are also going to make use of Dimensions module.
+Then, we are going to integrate the MapView component with simple styles in the render() function of our component.
+The overall code is provided in the code snippet below:

 ```jsx
 import React from "react";